YeyoM/tensorflow_intro/notes.md

 Kernel methods are a group of classification algorithms, the best known of which is the support vector machine (SVM).

 SVMs aim at solving classification problems by finding good decision boundaries between two sets of points belonging to two different categories.
 A decision boundary can be thought of as a line or surface separating your training data into two spaces corresponding to two categories.
 To classify new data points, you just need to check which side of the decision boundary they fall on.

+SVMs proceed to find these boundaries in two steps:

+1. The data is mapped to a new high-dimensional representation where the decision boundary can be expressed as a hyperplane.
+2. A good decision boundary (a separation hyperplane) is computed by trying to maximize the distance between the hyperplane and the closest data points from each class, a step called maximizing the margin.
+This allows the boundary to generalize well to new samples outside of the training dataset

+#### Decision trees, random forests, and gradient boosting machines

+Decision trees are flowchart-like structures that let you classify input data points or predict output values given inputs.
+They’re easy to visualize and interpret. in the 2000s they were often preferred to kernel methods because they were easier to train and tune.

+In particular, the Random Forest algorithm introduced a robust, practical take on decision-tree learning that involves building a large number of specialized decision trees and then ensembling their outputs

+A gradient boosting machine, much like a random forest, is a machine-learning technique based on ensembling weak prediction models, generally decision trees.
+It uses gradient boosting, a way to improve any machine-learning model by iteratively training new models that specialize in addressing the weak points of the previous models.
+Applied to decision trees, the use of the gradient boosting technique results in models that strictly outperform random forests most of the time, while having similar properties.

+#### Back to neural networks

+In 2011, Dan Ciresan from IDSIA began to win academic image-classification competitions with GPU-trained deep neural networks—the first practical success of modern deep learning.
+But the watershed moment came in 2012, with the entry of Hinton’s group in the yearly large-scale image-classification challenge ImageNet.

+In 2011, the top-five accuracy of the winning model, based on classical approaches to computer vision, was only 74.3%.
+Then, in 2012, a team led by Alex Krizhevsky and advised by Geoffrey Hinton was able to achieve a top-five accuracy of 83.6%—a significant breakthrough.
+The competition has been dominated by deep convolutional neural networks every year since.
+By 2015, the winner reached an accuracy of 96.4%, and the classification task on ImageNet was considered to be a completely solved problem.

+Since 2012, deep convolutional neural networks (convnets) have become the go-to algorithm for all computer vision tasks; more generally, they work on all perceptual tasks.

+#### What makes deep learning different?